fadafful/next-notes/README.md

-## Next 13 Demo
+## Next Notes

-Build a basic note-taking app with Next.js 13 and Pocketbase.
+Build a basic note-taking app with Next.js and Pocketbase.

 ### Setup